ADirin/Sep1_Imp_2025/Week7/javafx_docker_image.md

 ## Try the following demo:

-Try the [travle_demmo] https://github.com/ADirin/week7_travel_demo.git and the code bellow
+Try the [travle_demo] https://github.com/ADirin/week7_travel_demo.git and the code bellow

 ## The process is: